-The locations of the emissions that are spatialized by the allocation pattern are 'translated' to the right EMEP grid by means of a datawarehouse.
+The locations of the emissions that are gridded by a detailed spatial pattern are converted to the EMEP grid by means of a datawarehouse.

 10.2.4.
-GNFR D: Fugitive
+GNFR D : Fugitive

 The sector GNFR D gathers fugitive emissions from different activities involving solid, liquid and gaseous fuels.
-The NFR sectors included are detailed in Table 10-4.
+The methods for gridding the emissions per region are detailed in Table 10-4.

 Table 10-4.
-NFR-14 sectors included in GNFR D
+Tier method and surrogates used for gridding of emissions in GNFR sector D Fugitive